James Callaghan: Chancellor of the Exchequer, 1964–1967

 Nowadays exchange rates can swing to and fro continually by an amount greater than that, without attracting much attention outside the City columns of the newspapers.
 It may be difficult to understand how great a political humiliation this devaluation appeared at the time—above all to Wilson and his Chancellor, Jim Callaghan, who felt he must resign over it.
 Callaghan's personal distress was increased by a careless answer he gave to a backbencher's question two days before the formal devaluation.
 This cost Britain several hundred million pounds.

-Before the devaluation, Jim Callaghan had announced publicly to the Press and the House of Commons that he would not devalue, something he later said was necessary to maintain confidence in the pound and avoid creating jitters in the financial markets.
+Before the devaluation, Callaghan had announced publicly to the Press and the House of Commons that he would not devalue; this, he later said, was necessary to maintain confidence in the pound and avoid creating jitters in the financial markets.
 Callaghan immediately offered his resignation as chancellor, and increasing political opposition forced Wilson to accept it.
-Wilson then moved Roy Jenkins, the home secretary, to be chancellor; Callaghan became the new home secretary on 30 November 1967.
+Wilson then appointed Roy Jenkins, the home secretary, as chancellor; Callaghan became the new home secretary on 30 November 1967.